thomcom/ipm/ipm_new_player_guide.md

 # Section 2: First 20 planets Walkthrough

-Buy No Ads
+1.1 Buy No Ads:

+ARKing (pressing the ad button) is a core mechanic of IPM.
+Per of clicking the ARK button your galaxy will grow by 16% value and
+you will gain 60 DM.
+If you keep more than 50% of your Galaxy Value
+(GV) in cash $, then your GV will grow by 33% per hour or Arking.
+This
+in the late game is the fastest mechanism of advancement.
+In the early
+game, mining is the fastest, the mid game, crafting is the fastest,
+and in the late game only ARKing can really show progress.

-Click Settings -> Show Galaxy Value
+1.2 Click Settings -> Show Galaxy Value

+Galaxy Value (GV) is the primary currency in Idle Planet Miner.
+Enable
+it's constant display in the Settings menu.

-Like any other clicker game, click on anything the game tells you to.
+1.3 Like any other clicker game, click on anything the game tells you to.

+Follow the tutorials.
+Collect cash and DM by clicking icons with red dots
+on them.

-Buy planets and upgrade them.
+1.4 Buy planets and upgrade them.

+In order to advance, buy planets and upgrade them.
+Most planets perform
+best when all three purchase levels are the same: mine rate, ship speed,
+and cargo capacity.
+Increasing mine rate often feels like a superior
+strategy but unless you can get the ore off planet, it does not help
+GV.
+When you have extra cargo and speed managers, they can help you
+offload planets that mine more than they can return to the mothership.

-10M - sell
+1.5 10M - sell

+When you reach 10_000_000 GV, sell your galaxy to purchase your first
+two mothership rooms: Smelt speed, ship speed, or cargo capacity.
+Each
+time you reach 10M for the first three playthroughs, sell your galaxy
+and buy more mothership rooms.

-Make money.
+1.6 Make money.
 Do not auto sell.

+You will begin to build up ore on your mothership.
+Once per hour, play
+the game and sell 70% of your ore for money to upgrade your existing
+planets.

-Market optimize when you can.
+1.7 Market optimize when you can.

+The Market button shows you which ores and items are most valuable.
+If
+you have time, increase the mine rate and production rate of items with
+increased market value to maximize your galaxy value during this time.
+Remember to sell the items and ore before the market expires or you
+won't keep the GV increase.

+1.8 Mining in IPM is throttled when the app is not in the foreground.

+## 2. Build order

+2.1 Projects
+Asteroid Miner
+Management
+Smelter
+Telescope 1
+Telescope 2
+Save 5000 more lead and Smelt it to get Planets 8-10
+Rover
 Save 5000 lead to get Crafter
-Save 5000 more lead and Smelt it to get Planets 8-10

-Projects
+Telescope 3

 Crafter

 Crafting

 Sell everything but Iron then buy Iron Nail and craft them.

 Planets 1-4

 You get them for free.
 Keep their levels equal.

 Planets 5-7

 You get them after you've crafted some copper bars.

 Planets 8-10

 You get them after you've crafted iron bars and saved up a lot of lead.

 Planets 11-13

+Crafting ten nails will require 50 iron bars, which requires 50000 iron.
+Keep iron above this level and let the crafter run.

 Planets 14-16
 Planets 17-19
 Planets 20-22